 In January 2002, we renewed an exclusive license to Medac, to sell Oncaspar and any PEG-asparaginase product developed by us or Medac during the term of the agreement in most of Europe and parts of Asia.
 Our supply agreement with Medac provides for Medac to purchase Oncaspar from us at certain established prices and meet certain minimum purchase requirements.
 Medac is responsible for obtaining additional approvals and indications in the licensed territories beyond the currently approved indication in Germany.
 The agreement was for five years and automatically renewed as of January 1, 2007 for an additional five years through December 31, 2011.
-Thereafter, the agreement will automatically renew for an additional two years unless either party provides written notice of its intent to terminate the agreement at least 12 months prior to the scheduled expiration date.
-Following the expiration or termination of the agreement, all rights granted to Medac will revert back to us.
+Thereafter, the agreement will automatically renew for an additional two years unless either party provides written notice of its intent to terminate the agreement, all rights granted to Medac will revert back to us.